mzgh13/builder-os-ideation/research/initial-prompt.md

 ## III.
 Phase 3 & Beyond: Platformization & The Application Ecosystem (The "Fly" Stage)

-With a mature, validated \[CompanyOS\] Intelligent Data Fabric and proven AI interaction models, the platform fully embraces its role as an ecosystem enabler.
+With a mature, validated \[<SaaS-OS>\] Intelligent Data Fabric and proven AI interaction models, the platform fully embraces its role as an ecosystem enabler.

 * **Core Rationale:**